 Trade‑offs

-- Higher upfront complexity and learning curve for teams new to the approach.
+- Higher upfront complexity and a learning curve for teams new to the approach.

 - Potential for boilerplate if applied dogmatically to small projects.